20mup/20mup.github.io/_projects/jurassic-rescue-robot/index.md

 ---

 ## 🏛️ Used In
-MREN 303: Mechatronics Systems, Queen’s University
+MREN 303: Mechatronics Design, Queen’s University, Kingston

 ---